CSDisciple/CSDisciple/README.md

 - 👋 Hi, I’m @CSDisciple
 - 👀 I’m interested in everything tech related, hardware, software, artificial intelligence and other tools that make our everyday life easier.
-- 🌱 I’m currently learning React.js, Redux, Next.js, Node.js
+- 🌱 I’m currently learning React.js, Redux, Next.js, Node.js with SpringBoot and MySQL/PostgreSQL backend
 - 💞️ I’m looking to collaborate on fullstack applications
 - 📫 How to reach me -> oleksandrstasyev@gmail.com